Debt brake

 in CHF bn

-Switzerland's economic capacity is likely to remain underutilized in 2025.
-The cyclical factor, which is a measure of economic capacity utilization, is 1.006, indicating underutilization of 0.6%.
-The debt brake thus permits a cyclical financing deficit of 512 million in the ordinary budget (expenditure ceiling > ordinary receipts).
-Most of this is utilized in the 2025 budget, leaving leeway of 115 million (budgeted expenditure < expenditure ceiling).
-The debt brake requirements are thus met in the 2025 budget.
+Switzerland's economic capacity remained underutilized in 2024.
+The cyclical factor, which is a measure of economic capacity utilization, was 1.006, indicating underutilization of 0.6%.
+The debt brake thus permitted a cyclical financing deficit of 504 million in the ordinary budget (expenditure ceiling > ordinary receipts).
+In reality, there was an ordinary financing surplus of 817 million at the end of 2024, thanks to the better-than-expected trend of receipts.
+When combined, this results in a structural financing surplus (ordinary expenditure < expenditure ceiling) of 1,3 million, credited to the amortization account.

-COMPENSATION ACCOUNT AND AMORTIZATION ACCOUNT The debt brake control statistics are tracked based on the actual results in the financial statements.
+Both of these instruments for debt brake control statistics are updated based on the actual results in the financial statements.
 If there is a structural financing surplus in the ordinary budget, this is currently credited to the amortization account (FBA revision to reduce coronavirus-related debt; in force since February 1, 2023).
-A structural financing deficit is debited to the compensation account.
-The shortfall in the amortization account is likely to continue to rise because of extraordinary expenditure from 2024 to 2026.
-However, extraordinary receipts and possible structural surpluses in the ordinary budget (long-term average of around 1 bn) will curb the increase. |
+Any structural financing deficit in the ordinary budget is debited to the compensation account.

 Data